+India is the first country in world to develop a Cooling Action Plan, which aims to reduce both direct and indirect emissions.
 The ICAP has been appreciated internationally as an important policy initiative which has the potential to provide socio-economic and environmental benefits related to reduced refrigerant use, climate change mitigation and SDGs.
-The concept of development of National Cooling Action Plans which have an integrated long term view of cooling requirement across sectors has been recognized globally.
 Many countries are now involved in development of cooling action plans keeping in view the significant environmental benefits and the fulfilment of Sustainable Development Goals.